Privacy Policy

 We collect your personal and health information solely for the following purposes:

-- •Providing physiotherapy services: To conduct metabolic assessments, analyze pathology results, and develop personalized health and movement protocols
+- •Providing physiotherapy services: To conduct metabolic assessments, analyse pathology results, and develop personalised health and movement protocols

 - •Clinical record-keeping: To maintain accurate health records as required by law and professional standards